In the growing freelancing world in Asia, how can you rise above the competition to attract the best contracts from US companies?

 Find a Freelancing Site

 If you are new at freelancing, you need to find a reputable freelancing site or company that you can be affiliated with.

 I personally work through the Upwork platform.
 I started getting clients from this platform back in 2011, when it was still known as oDesk.
 While there are other freelancing sites, I decided to stick with oDesk because I liked how their system works.
-Clients are able to offer hourly projects that makes use of a Work Diary, which takes screenshots to document the work you do.
+Clients are able to offer hourly projects that make use of a Work Diary, which takes screenshots to document the work you do.
 The system guarantees payment for screenshots that are work-related.
 I like that guarantee.
-Do your research and find the best one that compliments your working style.
+Do your research and find the best one that complements your working style.
 Create an account, upload your portfolio, and take online tests that will prove your capabilities.

 Be Clear About What You Can Do